SpaceX pulls off back-to-back Falcon 9 rocket landings

-Elon Musk's SpaceX has pulled off back-to-back Falcon 9 rocket launches and landings, a milestone that helps prove it's up to the task of a more rapid pace.
+Elon Musk's SpaceX has pulled off back-to-back Falcon 9 rocket launches and landings, a milestone that helps prove it's up to the task of a more rapid pace of space flights.

 A Falcon 9 rocket launched at 1:25 p.m.
 PT Sunday from Vandenberg Air Force Base, California, delivering 10 satellites into orbit for the communications company Iridium Communications.
 The first stage of the rocket successfully landed minutes later.